-Headquartered in Toronto, we trade on the Toronto Stock Exchange ("TSX") under the symbol SPB and have approximately 176.0 million common shares outstanding.
-We have approximately 4,125 employees.
+Superior is a North American distributor and marketer of propane, distillates and related products and services.
+We are headquartered in Toronto, Ontario, and trade on the Toronto Stock Exchange ("TSX") under the symbol SPB.
+We have approximately 4,620 employees located in Canada and the United States.